100DaysOfCloud/100DaysOfCloud/Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md

 ## Next Steps

-✍️ Descibe what you think you think you want to do next.
+✍️ Describe what you think you think you want to do next.

 ## Social Proof